The best-sounding earbuds for 2020

 Read more: Best headphones for running in 2019

 The Track Air Plus works well as a headset for making calls and a firmware upgrade did improve headset performance.
 That said, the noise reduction isn't quite as good as on the AirPods Pro.
-People said they could hear me clearly and loudly, but the earphones didn't muffle background noise quite as well as the AirPods Pro.
+People said they could hear me clearly and loudly, but the pair of wireless earphones didn't muffle background noise quite as well as a pair of the AirPods Pro.

 These use Bluetooth 5.0 and have support for AAC and aptX.